RichardE-cr/Cloud-Web-Security-Lab-with-Waf-and-Mde/README.md

 <img width="1429" alt="Application in safeline" src="https://github.com/user-attachments/assets/a517fbff-9693-4ef8-93a5-114c8710661b" />
 Application successfully onbaorded to SafeLine WAF

+## Phase 7 - Simulating Attacks on the Vulnerable App and observing the response from the WAF

-## Phase 7 - set up Http flood-rate limiting rule and add 1 user to set up authentication for the page and then breach rate limit + refresh url and have to authenticate through the WAF + perform sql injection and observe block
+set up Http flood-rate limiting rule and add 1 user to set up authentication for the page and then breach rate limit + refresh url and have to authenticate through the WAF + perform sql injection and observe block
  - WAF demonstrations with safeline (add authentic images of what happened in the lab simulation later):